Show some love with this super easy heart-shaped hanging paper lantern! Learn how to make it with my free pattern and full tutorial!

 Answers to Your Questions About Making A Heart-Shaped Hanging Paper Lantern

-Q: What do you need to do if you change the lightbulb in the lantern?
+Q: How do you change the lightbulb in the lantern?

 Q: Won’t the lightbulb get too hot?